cis-india/cybersecurityvisuals/README.md

 # cybersecurityvisuals
-Files for the CIS cybersecurity visuals project website
+Files for the CIS Cybersecurity Visuals project website.